Monday, March 11, 2019

 • So we will not receive of her plagues (18:4)

-An hour of judgement is coming to Babylon and God does not want His people on the receiving end of that judgement.
-Those who overcome are described as the ones who don't receive the mark of the beast (15:2).
-The beast conquers and replaces the harlot as we'll see here in a minute.
-But we must not fall into the harlot's trap.
+An hour of judgement is coming to Babylon, and God warns people not to be on the receiving end of that judgement.
+We must not fall into the harlot's trap.
 We must not fall under the intoxicating spell of the love of money or worldly power.
-We must choose God and His ways over everything else, even if its hard or costs us something (1 Timothy 6:10).
-Those who worship the image of the beast and receive the mark of the beast have been deceived by the signs of the false prophet (19:20).
+True life is found in choosing God and His ways over everything else, even if its hard or costs us something (1 Timothy 6:10).

-The beast rises from the sea--from among the people (13:1)--but gets his power from Satan himself.
+The antichrist beast rises from the sea--from among the people (13:1)--but gets his power from Satan.
 He is the image of Satan (the dragon) who also has seven heads and ten horns (12:3, 13:1).
 The dragon is the devil (12:9), a spiritual being, who uses the beast as a physical presence in the earth.
 He persecutes the Jews and makes war with the Christians (Rev. 12) but he needs the earthly authority of the ten kings to establish his global rule.

 In the end, the beast and ten king alliance will try to wage war against the Lamb--against Jesus--and will be defeated (19:19-20).
 The Lord will come on His white horse with the armies of heaven following Him--those clothed in white (19:11-16).
 The beast and the false prophet will be seized and thrown into the lake of fire (19:20).
 The rest will be killed with the sword from the mouth of the Lord (19:21).
-Then it's supper time, followed by the thousand year reign.
-After the thousand year reign Satan himself will be released from his prison to deceive the nations and gather them for war against the beloved city of God.
-They are devoured with fire from heaven and the devil is thrown into the lake of fire where the beast and the false prophet are.
-They will be there forever and ever (Rev. 20).

 So what does this look like practically for us as believers in Jesus?